Sponzee Connects Brands and Creators in a Social Commerce Revolution

 Headless commerce decouples the storefront presentation layer from the commerce backend.
 The frontend is a custom application, typically built in Next.js, that fetches product, cart, and checkout data from an API rather than rendering pages through Shopify's or another platform's templating system.
 The result is a storefront with full control over performance optimisation, page structure, and content management, which typically produces significantly better Core Web Vitals scores than a theme-based storefront.
 The cost premium over a Shopify theme depends on the scope.
 A headless frontend on top of an existing Shopify backend typically runs $25,000 to $60,000 depending on the number of page types and content management requirements.
 A full custom headless platform (backend and frontend) sits in the $40,000 to $90,000 range.

 A B2B ecommerce portal with account pricing, quote workflow, and ERP integration typically runs $35,000 to $75,000.
 A custom ecommerce platform covering catalogue, checkout, order management, and fulfilment integration runs $40,000 to $90,000.
 A multi-vendor marketplace with seller onboarding, commission management, and payout automation runs $60,000 to $120,000.
-A full ecommerce platform with AI personalisation, recommendation engine, and subscription commerce runs $100,000 to $250,000 or more depending on catalogue size, integration complexity, and the depth of the personalisation layer.
+A full ecommerce platform with AI personalisation, recommendation engine, and subscription commerce runs $100,000 to $200,000 depending on catalogue size, integration complexity, and the depth of the personalisation layer.
 Fixed cost is agreed before development starts.

 Tell us your current platform, the catalogue and checkout requirements it can't handle, and the revenue model you're building toward.
 We'll tell you what we'd build and how.